kausko/Discord-Google-Drive-Bot/README.md

 A Discord bot that pulls media from your Google Drive, and sends it to your servers.
 You can also DM the bot!

+The link in the description points to a private bot, and is only meant for demonstration purposes.
+You need to [Setup](https://github.com/kausko/Discord-Google-Drive-Bot#setup) your own bot to try it out.

 ## Setup
 As the bot deals with Google OAuth and requires access to sensitive `scopes`, I have not deployed it as a customizable public bot.
 The server admins must deploy it themselves.